Professor Tongwen Chen

 An Advanced Fault-tolerant Control Strategy: Performance-Driven and Plug-and-play Realization

 It is state of the art that fault-tolerant control algorithms are triggered by a successful diagnosis of faults in system components.
 Recently, performance-driven fault detection strategies have been proposed and successfully integrated into fault-tolerant-control systems.
-In combination with play-and play strategy, the new fault-tolerant control strategy allows a reliable detection of system performance degradation caused by faults or faulty operations, and results in optimal recovery of system performance.
+In combination with plug-and-play strategy, the new fault-tolerant control strategy allows a reliable detection of system performance degradation caused by faults or faulty operations, and results in optimal recovery of system performance.

 More information on other invited speakers will be updated shortly.